thefixer3x/SUB-PRO/README.ENV.md

 If you are developing locally and do not have Supabase credentials handy, the app now falls back to a lightweight mock authentication flow while `EXPO_PUBLIC_SUPABASE_URL` and `EXPO_PUBLIC_SUPABASE_ANON_KEY` are missing.
 This mock flow is only enabled in development builds and lets you exercise the sign-in and sign-up screens without real backend access.
 When you add real credentials the Supabase-backed behaviour automatically resumes.

+Need to force the mock flow even though credentials are present (for example, during UI prototyping)?
+Set `EXPO_PUBLIC_USE_MOCK_AUTH=true` in your local environment.
+The flag is ignored in production builds.

 ## Obtaining the values

 1. **Supabase Configuration**: